 When my mom was about to pull her hair out, dad would always step in to give mom a break!
-He spend with us individually, as well as together.
+He spends with us individually, as well as together.
 Looking back, he never thought twice about doing what needed to be done!
-He taught me that a real man is so much more than working hard, and being strong.
+He taught me that a real man is so much more than working hard and being strong.

 Growing up we were broke, and I mean broke.
-It did not stop my dad from making sure I had my horses, and he was able to haul me and my horses from rodeo to rodeo.
-He saw me get up early, feed my horses, work with them from morning until night, just like he taught me – if you want something work for it.
-I worked for it, at the time I did not notice how much he worked to be sure I was able to have all the extra’s.
+It did not stop my dad from making sure I had my horses, and he was able to haul my horses and me from rodeo to rodeo.
+He saw me get up early, feed my horses, works with them from morning until night, just like he taught me – if you want something to work for it.
+I worked for it, at the time I did not notice how much he worked to be sure I was able to have all the extras.
 My dad kept up with his part by making sure we were able to do things we wanted, as long as we were willing to work for them.
 I now see how hard he worked to have the extra money.